oussema-fatnassi/tron/README.md

 -Add to the CustomScripting functions Start et OnDestroy()
-- ✅ Add the possibility to Destry the entity from a customScript -Correct and improve the deltaTime and the time system -Add more than Update to the custom scripts
+- ✅ Add the possibility to Destry the entity from a customScript
--Do the system like entity->GetPosition.x or similar -Add rotations
+- ✅ Correct and improve the deltaTime and the time system -Do the system like entity->GetPosition.x or similar -Add rotations
 -InputSystem and close management